What is bronchitis?

 - Chronic bronchitis keeps coming back and can last a

-cough with mucus most days of the month for 3 months of the year for at least 2
+cough with mucus most days of the month for 3 months of the year and for at least 2

 years in a row.